Big O Notation

 2

-No matter how large the array is, accessing the first element always takes the same amount of time.
+No matter whether the array has 10 elements or 10 million, accessing an element by index takes the same amount of time.
+The size of the input is irrelevant.

 O(log n) – Logarithmic Time